oleg-1991/oleg-1991/README.md

 - Optimization, troubleshooting, and bug fixing for existing WP sites
 - Plugin setup & lightweight customization

-## Background
-I’ve spent years working in a web agency under NDA, building production-ready websites — from simple landings to complex, multi-page structures.
-While most of that work is private, it shaped my professional habits and technical accuracy.

 ## No Page Builders
 I build custom WordPress solutions without relying on Elementor, Divi, or other visual editors — everything is done through clean, maintainable code.
 For content editing, I use Gutenberg blocks and ACF fields to give clients full control without bloating the codebase.